How to Update Printer Drivers in Windows 11

 - Manual installation via Print Server Properties is an advanced option for custom drivers.

-For updating your printer drivers in Windows 11, start with Windows Update.
-If that doesn’t work, check the printer maker’s website for the latest software.
-If you run into trouble with a driver, use Device Manager to roll it back or reinstall the printer.
+To update printer drivers in Windows 11, start with Windows Update as it’s the simplest method.
+If that doesn’t work, get the latest driver from your printer manufacturer’s website.
+For troubleshooting, use Device Manager to roll back or reinstall drivers if problems arise.

 Was this guide helpful?